-In 1961, a secret underground bunker was completed beneath The Greenbrier Resort in Sulphur Springs, W.V., to protect Congress in the event of nuclear attack.
+In 1961, a secret underground bunker was completed beneath The Greenbrier Resort in Sulphur Springs, West Virginia, to protect Congress in the event of nuclear attack.
 The 112,544-square-foot bunker was built 720 feet into the hillside and had three outdoor entrances and one secret entrance inside the resort — a 25-ton blast door.
 It also featured decontamination chambers, a power plant, water storage tanks, a clinic with operating rooms, a pharmacy, and dormitories to accommodate more than 1,100 people.
 How did the government maintain such a massive effort?
 A group of employees worked undercover as the hotel's audio/visual service.
 The location of the facility remained a secret for more than 30 years until the Washington Post exposed it in a 1992 article.
 At that time, the government ended its lease with the resort, and The Greenbrier Resort began offering bunker tours.